thewca/wca-regulations/wca-constitution.md

 ## Article 1: Purpose

 - 1a) The World Cube Association (WCA) is the official governing body of competitions and other events for Rubik’s puzzles and other twisty puzzles.
-- 1b) The mission of the World Cube Association is to organize competitions, expand the international speedsolving community and ensure fair standards and conditions for competition.
+- 1b) The mission of the World Cube Association is to organise competitions, expand the international speedsolving community and ensure fair standards and conditions for competition.
 - 1c) The spirit of the World Cube Association is to encourage people from all over the world to have fun and help each other in a friendly atmosphere and to encourage sportsmanlike behaviour.

-## Article 2: Organization
+## Article 2: Organisation

 ### Section A: WCA Board

 - 2a1) Description
     - 2a1a) The WCA Board (the Board) is the governing body of the WCA.
-It is the highest representative of the WCA, and is responsible for the organization, well-being, and mission of the WCA.
+It is the highest representative of the WCA, and is responsible for the organisation, well-being, and mission of the WCA.
 All official action and business of the WCA is conducted under the approval of the Board.
 The Board provides the final decision making in all matters, except where otherwise prescribed in this Constitution.
 Members of the Board are considered representatives of the WCA.
     - 2a2) Membership
     - 2a2a) The Board shall consist of 3-7 members.
 The Board members should each represent a significant portion of the world (e.g. Americas, Europe, Asia, etc.).
     - 2a2b) Members of The Board shall be appointed by a unanimous vote of existing members of the Board.
 WCA Board membership shall be limited to an aggregated ten year time period.
 Members serve until they either voluntarily step down, are removed by a supermajority ((2/3)+%) vote by the existing Board members, or serve their term to its limit.
     - 2a2c) If and only if the Board is vacated by all existing members, a new member shall be elected to the Board by a supermajority vote from the WCA Delegates.
     - 2a3) Duties
-    - 2a3a) The Board oversees the organization of the WCA.
+    - 2a3a) The Board oversees the organisation of the WCA.
 This includes such duties as:
     - 2a3a1) Approving competitions and submitted results of competitions;
     - 2a3a2) Appointing members of various WCA committees and WCA Delegates as needed;
     - 2a3a3) Approving updates and changes to the WCA Regulations;